faisalazam/MavenInActionWithGitHubActions/TestsExecution/README.md

 |                              |                         |                                  | `mvn clean install`                         |

 Using the `verify` lifecycle of maven will also run the configured verification checks and will fail the build if any of the checks are not met.

+## Running a single test
+During development, you may run a single test class repeatedly.
+To run this through Maven, set the test property to a specific test case. `mvn -Dtest=TestCircle test`
+Learn more about [running a single test][single-test-run-url]

 ## Configure test reporting

 Configuring the reporting to include our test report in the generated site.

 `mvn site`
 Since [maven-site-plugin 3.4][maven-site-plugin-url], it uses the parameters defined in the `<configuration>` element of each reporting Plugin specified in the `<reporting>` element, in addition to the parameters defined in the `<configuration>` element of each plugin specified in `<build>` (parameters from `<build>` section were previously ignored).

 Learn more about [Site Reporting][site-reporting-url]

-## Using the `reportSets` Tag
+#### Using the `reportSets` Tag
 You can configure a reporting plugin using the `reportSets` tag.
 This is most commonly used to generate reports selectively when running `mvn site`.
 The following (in [pom.xml](pom.xml) file) will generate only the `surefire` and `failsafe` reports:
 ```
 <reporting>